GitSergii/personal-portfolio/content/authors/admin/_index.md

     url:

 # Short bio (displayed in user profile at end of posts)
-bio: Sergii G is a seasoned professional with a substantial background in the Telecom and Retail sectors, bringing a wealth of experience to the realms of marketing and business strategy.
+bio: Sergii Guliaiev is a seasoned professional with a substantial background in the Telecom and Retail sectors, bringing a wealth of experience to the realms of marketing and business strategy.
 His career journey has been distinguished by outstanding accomplishments and a fervent commitment to data-driven decision-making, consumer-centric strategies, and effective team leadership.
 He is passionate about accelerating growth by unlocking the potential of data and AI.

 # Interests to show in About widget
 interests: